HathorNetwork/rfcs/text/0000-merged-mining-with-bitcoin.md

 there is space in the coinbase transaction, which is also typically used as extra nonce on modern mining setups.
 The Bitcoin block header uses a [merkle tree][2] to hash the list of transactions included in a block.
-That means that we can add a hash the references a Hathor block in a Bitcoin transaction, and the bundle of transaction with Hathor block hash, merkle path, bitcoin header is enough to be useful as proof of work for the Hathor block too.
+That means that we can add a hash that references a Hathor block in a Bitcoin transaction, and the bundle of transaction with Hathor block hash, merkle path, bitcoin header is enough to be useful as proof of work for the Hathor block too.
 That bundle is the AuxPOW.
 And the required changes to Hathor is accepting that AuxPOW.